-A study by the Iranian Journal Nursing Midwifery Research showed that orally ingesting peppermint can reduce the intensity and duration of menstrual cramps (22).
+A study in the Iranian Journal Nursing Midwifery Research showed that orally ingesting peppermint can reduce the intensity and duration of menstrual cramps (22).
 The women in the study who also experienced diarrhea and nausea during their period noticed some relief in this area.

-Please note that mint can cause some side effects like peppermint oil when taken orally, such as heartburn, nausea, abdominal pain, and dry mouth.
+Please note that mint can cause some side effects as peppermint oil when taken orally, such as heartburn, nausea, abdominal pain, and dry mouth.
 Also, while rare, mint has been known to cause some allergic reactions (29).

 Side Effects Of Chamomile And Lavender Tea